eklausme/saaze-lemire/content/blog/2012/11-21-what-i-do-with-my-time.md

 - Because I chair a certificate program, I had to answer a few questions from students.
 This afternoon, I wrote a long email to help the program coordinators.
 We are going to build some kind of FAQ for students.
 - I was asked whether my graduate data warehouse course would be offered next term.
 I explained to the chair of the IT M.Sc. program that it would be offered but that students can&rsquo;t register right now.
 - Because there is much demand for this upcoming graduate data warehousing course, I prepared a long email with supporting documents to help move this along.
 I will be offering three graduate courses next term.
 And yes, I do all the grading myself.
 I am currently offering two though most of my teaching time is used up by the undergraduate database course that I am offering for the first time this term.
 - I spent a few hours this week arguing with a database student that, well, it is not ok if he is weak in mathematics.
-He needs to build up his expertise.
-- Someone submitted a problem to me about transcoding UTF-8 to UTF-16.
+He needs to build up his expertise.- Someone submitted a problem to me about transcoding UTF-8 to UTF-16.
 We exchanged a few emails and I proposed a data structure along with a reference paper.
 This may eventually become a blog post.
 - I spent some time worrying that I am still without news about a paper I submitted 9 months ago to a journal.
 - I sometimes supervise Ph.D. students in the cognitive computer science program.
 The program is being reviewed right now.
 I spent my morning on Monday at a meeting with external experts.
 - Tomorrow, I have two administrative meetings occupying the full day.